ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/dock.md

 ![dock control panel button](_images/ee-pro-dock-cp.png)

 ## Prolets
-Prolets are add-on components that reveal some of add-on's functionality for the Control Panel to the front-end, making possible to edit data directly on page where it belongs.
+Prolets are add-on components that reveal some of add-on's functionality for the Control Panel to the front-end, making it possible to edit data directly on the page where it belongs.

 ### Entries Prolet
 Pro is currently shipped with the Entries prolet.
 Clicking on the Entries prolet opens a prolet window with all entries currently listed.
+Allowing you to quickly find and edit other entries in your site.

 ![dock entries](_images/ee-pro-dock-entries.png)